Report: Cities leaving their cyber assets exposed

 Read the full report here.

 This article was changed Feb.
-16 to correct the reference to Lafayette.
-The report refers to Lafayette, La., not Lafayette, Ind.
+16 to update the reference to Lafayette.
+The report originally referred to Lafayette, Ind., but it was changed to Lafayette, La.